Board of Trustees

 Bryan was born and raised in Salina, learning the game under the tutelage of Salina Country Club Golf Professional and Kansas Golf Hall of Fame member, Wally Beets.
 Bryan played golf at Oral Roberts University, contributing to a team that included four All-Americans players and finished 2nd in the NCAA in 1981.
 Bryan was twice a 2nd Team All-American, finished 4th individually in the 1980 NCAA Championship, and won his first Kansas Amateur Championship in 1980.

 Bryan was named to the Foundation Board of Trustees in 2008.
-He is married to Julie and they have three children.

 Bill Maness, Wichita - Secretary/Treasurer